 To make sure we comply with the wishes of the authors of these codes, we always ask permission to reprint each code before it is posted in this collection.
 A copy of the letter or email requesting copyright permission to repost a code of ethics is shown below.

-We are writing to request copyright permission to include your organization’s code of ethics in our online collection at the Center for the Study of Ethics in the Professions (CSEP) at the Illinois Institute of Technology.
+We are writing to request copyright permission to include the National Academies of Practice Ethical Guidelines for Professional Care and Services in a Managed Health Care Environment in our Ethics Codes Collection at the Center for the Study of Ethics in the Professions (CSEP) at the Illinois Institute of Technology.

-As we update and expand the collection, we seek permission from organizations for recent versions of their codes of ethics.
+As we update and expand the collection, we seek permission from organizations for recent and historical versions of their codes of ethics.
 Including all editions of codes that are available is especially useful so that the development of codes over time may be studied.
-We link to your organization’s homepage so users may learn more about your organization.
+We will link to your organization’s homepage so users may learn more about your organization, and invite you to submit more information about your organization that we will include on our site.
 Of course, copyright by your organization is always retained.

-Please complete the brief form attached to this email, and send it along with a hard copy of any code of ethics that you may have.
-If you prefer to reply electronically, please send permissions and any codes of ethics as attachments to my attention at email@example.com.
+Please complete the brief form available at http://ethics.iit.edu/codes/permission%20letter.pdf, and send it along with a copy of any codes of ethics or other information you would like to include in the Ethics Codes Collection to my attention at email@example.com.

 We look forward to hearing from you.